- How is penile cancer treated?

 These tumors can be hard to treat, so men may want to consider taking part in clinical trials of new treatments.

 Stage IV penile cancer includes cancers that have spread to nearby tissues, like the prostate, bladder, scrotum, or abdominal wall (T4).
 Treatment may include surgery to remove the main tumor, such as penectomy.
 If the tumor is in the scrotum or parts of the abdominal wall, it may also be necessary to remove the testicles and/or the scrotum.
 A new opening can be made in the abdomen or the perineum to allow urination.
 If the tumor has grown into the prostate or bladder, these may need to be removed, as well.
-Chemo (sometimes with radiation) may be given before surgery to try to shrink the tumor and make it easier to remove.
+Chemo (sometimes with radiation) may be given before surgery (this is called neoadjuvant treatment) to try to shrink the tumor and make it easier to remove.
 The inguinal (groin) lymph nodes on both sides will be removed as well.
 This area may also be treated with radiation after surgery (unless it was given before surgery).

-Stage IV also includes smaller cancers with more extensive lymph node spread (N3), such as cancer spread in groin lymph nodes that has grown through the lymph nodes’ outer covering and into surrounding tissue or cancer spread to lymph nodes inside the pelvis.
+Stage IV also includes smaller cancers with more extensive spread to the lymph nodes (N3), such as cancer in groin lymph nodes that has grown through the lymph nodes’ outer covering and into surrounding tissue or cancer spread to lymph nodes inside the pelvis.
 This stage is treated with surgery to remove the main tumor in the penis, such as penectomy.
 The lymph nodes in both groins are also removed.
 The lymph nodes inside the pelvis will also be removed if they are thought to contain cancer spread (if they are enlarged, for example).
 After the lymph nodes are removed, those areas are often treated with radiation to try to kill any cancer cells that may be have left behind (but are too small to see).

 Penile cancer that has spread to distant organs and tissues is also considered stage IV.
 This is usually not considered curable by current methods.
 Treatment is designed to try to keep the cancer in check and to prevent or relieve symptoms to the best extent possible.
 Choices to treat the penile tumor usually include wide local excision, penectomy, or radiation therapy.
 Surgery or radiation therapy may also be considered to treat nearby lymph nodes.
 Radiation may also be used to treat areas of cancer spread in the bones or in the brain or spinal cord.